yhcfu/WidevineProxy2/README.md

 ## Issues
 + DRM playback won't work when the extension is disabled and EME Logger is active.
 This is caused by my fix for dealing with EME Logger interference (solutions are welcome).
-+ Having the extension installed causes the UnRAID dashboard not to load

 ## Demo
 [Widevineproxy2.webm](https://github.com/user-attachments/assets/8f51cee3-50e2-4aa4-b244-afa2d0b2987e)